rpscodes/Blackjack-Python/README.md

 # Blackjack-Python
-Blackjack program written in Python.
+This repository contains a Blackjack program written in Python3.
+Implements the game logic and play using OOP concepts in Python3.